 We are, from time to time, a party to financial instruments with off-balance sheet risk in the normal course of business in order to meet the needs of our investment in portfolio companies.
 Such instruments include commitments to extend credit and may involve, in varying degrees, elements of credit risk in excess of amounts recognized on our balance sheet.
 Prior to extending such credit, we attempt to limit our credit risk by conducting extensive due diligence, obtaining collateral where necessary and negotiating appropriate financial covenants.
-As of both June 30, 2013 and December 31, 2012, we had \$23 million and \$0 commitments to fund investments, respectively.
+As of September 30, 2013, the Company had total commitments of approximately \$24.8 million; approximately \$3.6 million were undrawn.
+As of December 31, 2012, the Company committed to make no investments in delayed draw senior secured loans.